- The more emotionally attached you are to your health and fitness goals, the clearer they’ll be and the greater you’ll value them.

-If the idea of manipulating sets, reps, and training loads seems too complicated for you.
-Don’t panic.
-I’ve done all the hard work for you by creating two complete done for you 16-week training protocols that incorporate all the essential aspects of progressive overload needed for optimal strength and muscle development.
-They also come 16-weeks of printable log books.
+If the idea of manipulating sets, reps, and training loads seems too complicated for you, don’t panic – I’ve done all the hard work for you by creating two complete done-for-you 16-week training protocols that incorporate all the essential aspects of progressive overload needed for optimal strength and muscle development.
+They also come in 16-weeks of printable log books.

 6. EXERCISE SELECTION.

 Exercise selection needs to change between training sessions and block phases.
-Doing this provides your body with a variety of stimulus and helps avoid injury or niggles.
+This provides your body with a variety of stimuli and helps avoid injury or niggles.